 Mistakes I Made In a Sensory Deprivation Tank

-With a float center on my doorstep, I would walk past it most days peering in at the steamed up windows, hoping to get a glimpse of the mysteries inside.
+With a float center on my doorstep, I would walk past it most days, peering in at the steamed-up windows, hoping to get a glimpse of the mysteries inside.
 Low lighting, bean bags, floaters sipping post-float teas.
 What had they experienced in there?
-More importantly, why were they so willing to part with their hard-earned cash to be shut in a pitch black, pin drop silent box, lid closed buried alive like situation?
-What could possible be the appeal of spending an hour with nothing but your own mind for company?
+More importantly, why were they so willing to part with their hard-earned cash to be shut in a pitch-black, pin-drop-silent box in a lid-closed, buried-alive-like situation?
+What could possibly be the appeal of spending an hour with nothing but your own mind for company?
 It sounded like a psychological horror waiting to happen.
-Or, possibly, the worst date ever—an intimate one on one with myself.
+Or, possibly, the worst date ever – an intimate one-on-one with myself.

 What Is Flotation Therapy?